KarelZe/thesis/references/obsidian/📖chapters/🍪Selection Of Supervised Approaches.md

 “Why are MLPs much more hindered by uninformative features, compared to other models?
 One answer is that this learner is rotationally invariant in the sense of Ng [2004]: the learning procedure which learns an MLP on a training set and evaluate it on a testing set is unchanged when applying a rotation (unitary matrix) to the features on both the training and testing set.
 On the contrary, tree-based models are not rotationally invariant, as they attend to each feature separately, and neither are FT Transformers, because of the initial FT Tokenizer, which implements a pointwise operation theoretical link between this concept and uninformative features is provided by Ng [2004], which shows that any rotationallly invariant learning procedure has a worst-case sample complexity that grows at least linearly in the number of irrelevant features.
 Intuitively, to remove uninformative features, a rotationaly invariant algorithm has to first find the original orientation of the features, and then select the least informative ones: the information contained in the orientation of the data is lost.” ([Grinsztajn et al., 2022, p.
 8](zotero://select/library/items/G3KP2Z9W)) ([pdf](zotero://open-pdf/library/items/A3KU4A43?page=8&annotation=W6LGGVAC))

-**Criteria:** 💂‍♀️
-- **performance** That is, approach must deliver state-of-the-art performance in similar problems.
-- **interpretability** Classical approaches are transparent in a sense that we know how the decision was derived.
-In the best case try to aim for local and global interpretability.
-Think about how interpretability can be narrowed down?
-Note supervisor wants to see if her features are also important to the model.

 **Why tabular data is hard:**
 - “Tabular data is a database that is structured in a tabular form.
 It arranges data elements in vertical columns (features) and horizontal rows (samples)” ([Yoon et al., 2020, p.
 1](zotero://select/library/items/XSYUS7JZ)) ([pdf](zotero://open-pdf/library/items/78GQQ36U?page=1&annotation=8MAKL2B9))